Nasi goreng

 Nasi goreng (English pronunciation: /ˌnɑːsi ɡɒˈrɛŋ/), (Indonesian and Malay for 'fried rice') is a Southeast Asian rice dish typically prepared with pre-cooked rice stir-fried in a small amount of oil or margarine and seasoned with ingredients such as sweet soy sauce, shallots, garlic, ground shrimp paste, tamarind and chilli.
 It is commonly served with additional ingredients, including egg, chicken, prawns and vegetables.

 The dish is widely consumed across Maritime Southeast Asia, particularly in Indonesia, Malaysia, Singapore, Brunei, and southern Thailand, where it forms part of daily meals, street-food culture and festive cuisine.
 Nasi goreng is distinguished from other Asian fried rice recipes by its aromatic, smoky flavour, often derived from caramelised sweet soy sauce and powdered shrimp paste, and is generally spicier than Chinese-style fried rice.
 Over time, many regional variations of nasi goreng have emerged, reflecting local ingredients, culinary influences and distinctive cooking techniques.

 Beyond the region, nasi goreng has gained international recognition, being consumed in countries such as Sri Lanka, Suriname and the Netherlands, reflecting historical patterns of migration and culinary exchange.
 It is regarded as a national dish of Indonesia, while in Malaysia it is officially recognised as part of the country’s national culinary heritage.
 In English, the dish is sometimes described as Indonesian or Malaysian fried rice, reflecting its prominence and cultural significance in these national cuisines.

 Etymology

-The term nasi goreng means "fried rice" in both the Indonesian and Malay languages.
+Nasi goreng means "fried rice" in Malay, a term also inherited by the Indonesian language.

+While Malay speakers use it to describe all kinds of fried rice dishes, in English, nasi goreng refers specifically to the variants found in Indonesia and Malaysia.
 The Cambridge English Dictionary describes nasi goreng as "an Indonesian rice dish with pieces of meat and vegetables added".
 Collins English Dictionary defines it as "a dish, originating in Malaysia, consisting of rice fried with a selection of other ingredients".
 The Oxford English Dictionary also includes the term, identifying it as a dish found in both Indonesian and Malaysian cuisines.

-The dish is also common and an established part of the culinary tradition in neighboring countries such as Singapore and Brunei.
+Although not usually mentioned in English definitions, the dish is also common and an established part of the culinary tradition in neighboring countries such as Singapore and Brunei.